What’s In My Camera Bag – 2021 Edition

 Shimoda Designs Action X70

 This monster of a photo pack is the biggest one on the market.
-Marketed at 70L, you can actually access an additional 10L of volume using the watertight rolltop.
+It is sold at 70L, and you can access an additional 10L volume using the watertight rolltop.
 This is the bag I use when I need to carry everything, including the kitchen sink.
-Usually, I pick this one off the shelf for overnight camping missions with my camera, or when I need to carry underwater camera equipment and diving gear at the same time.
-Frankly too big for most applications, but often useful for gear heavy missions when everything else is too small.
+Usually, I pick this one off the shelf for overnight camping missions with my camera or when I need to carry underwater camera equipment and diving gear simultaneously.
+It’s probably too big for most applications, but it’s often useful for gear-heavy missions when everything else is too small.
+(Note: this bag has since been replaced by the Action X70 HD)

 Shimoda Action X70 Price Check: